mluzum/Isobar-Sampler/README.md

 Allows sampling isobaric nuclear configurations for running initial conditions for hydrodynamic simulations of ultrarelativistic nucleus-nucleus collisions in an efficient manner.

+The method is described in the article [Eur.Phys.J.A 59 (2023) 5, 110](https://link.springer.com/article/10.1140/epja/s10050-023-01021-8) ([arXiv:2302.14026](https://arxiv.org/abs/2302.14026)), which should be cited with any results obtained from this code.
+For the realistic correlation function, see the Quark Matter 2023 proceedings (arXiv:2311.XXXXX), which should be cited alongside the original source for the nuclei from which the correlation function was extracted [Phys.Rev.C 101 (2020) 6, 061901](https://doi.org/10.1103/PhysRevC.101.061901) ([arXiv:1908.10231](https://arxiv.org/abs/1908.10231)).

 It works by creating a bank of 'seeds', random numbers that can be used to calculate nucleon positions within different nuclear structures.
 These seeds are then used to generate nuclear configurations, consisting of an array of shape `(number_configs, number_nucleons, 3)`, which stores nucleon positions `{x, y, z}`, in Cartesian coordinates.

-Nuclei with arbitrary Woods-Saxon parameters (R,a), angular deformation parametrs (beta_2, gamma, beta_3), and short-range correlations (currently a step function with depth correlation_strangth and distance correlation_length), can be prepared and efficiently compared to each other.
+Nuclei with arbitrary Woods-Saxon parameters (R,a), angular deformation parametrs (beta_2, gamma, beta_3), and short-range correlations (currently either a step function with depth correlation_strangth and distance correlation_length or a realistic correlation function that can be scaled with a length_scale and/or strength_scale), can be prepared and efficiently compared to each other.
 As long as the same seeds are used, the relative difference between nuclei can be accurately studied with few statistics.

-Results are saved in HDF format and can be easliy used with T<sub>R</sub>ENTo.
+Results are saved in HDF format and can be easily used, e.g., with T<sub>R</sub>ENTo.
+(Note that T<sub>R</sub>ENTo must be modified to ensure synchronization of fluctuations beyond the nuclear configuration -- impact parameter, target/projectile orientation, gamma fluctautions, etc.  Such a modified version of T<sub>R</sub>ENTo will be released in the future.)

 ## 2. Usage